tytydraco/yessleep/out/Im_a_barista_at_a_café_that_serves_the_odd_and_supernatural_We_have_a_high_turnover_rate.md

 "She has no powers at *all* without them?"

-Barrow poured the blended drink into a cup.
 "None.
 In fact, if she didn't listen, her giant potion might wear off.
 It isn't permanent, you know.
 She has to take it once a month.
 She takes care of them, the victims, as best she can.
 In her eyes, though, that doesn't come close to redemption."

 "What do her parents gain from any of this?"